hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 http://server/hapi/data?id=DATA&time.min=T1&time.max=T2&fields=mag_GSE&avg=5s
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-the server should throw an error with a status of "1400 - Bad Request" with HTTP
+the server should throw an error with a status of "1400 - Bad Request" with an HTTP
 status of 400.
 The server could optionally be more specific with "1401 =
 misspelled or invalid request parameter" with an HTTP code of 404 - Not Found.